NickDoucet/doucet-lab/research/index.md

 - **Conformational dynamics and folding landscapes**
 - **Biomolecular stability, aggregation and self-assembly**

-We work with the platform to design and execute rigorous experimental pipelines, from biophysical screening to high-resolution structural analysis, in support of both fundamental and applied research in small-molecule, materials, protein, and biomolecular chemistry.
+We work with the platform to design and execute rigorous experimental pipelines, from biophysical screening to high-resolution structural analysis, in support of both fundamental and applied research in small-molecule, materials, protein, and food/biomolecular chemistry.

 [Learn more about the IMCM / MIMC platform](https://www.plateformesafsb.inrs.ca/MIMC/index.html)